 - Pinch each section into a semi-circle, fat side out, and thread them onto a long metal skewer.

 - Pat down the meat with rock salt.

-- Grill for a few minutes on each side to reach your desired cooking temperature.
+- Grill for at least a few minutes on each side until the meat has reached your desired cooking temperature.

-- Let the meat rest and absorb all its juicy, fatty goodness before serving thin slices straight off the skewer.
+- Let the meat rest before serving thin slices straight off the skewer.

 - Cut the picanha into steaks, slicing with the grain.
 This way, the final cut when you’re slicing into the finished steak will be against the grain.

 - Grill with the fat side up, then each side, and finish the steak with the fat side down, away from direct flame.
 A reverse-sear method or sous vide with a quick sear to finish will also turn out a beautiful, juicy steak.

 - Don’t puncture your steak to test for doneness.
 Puncturing the steak while it’s grilling will release those delicious juices.
 Instead, prod a steak gently with a finger to see how firm it is.